Skip to main content

 Looking for something?

-Wind, rain, and storms
+Wind, rain and storms

 Ice and snow

 Snow and wind can also pile up as drifts, presenting additional risks and requiring extra caution from our drivers and infrastructure teams.
+Find out more about wintry weather and the railway.

-Revised timetables and safety measures
+Revised timetables and safety checks

-Anti-icing and track protection
+Anti-icing and snow clearance

 Information about major weather disruptions to travel will be shown on our Severe Weather Warning page.